Strategic Philanthropy Guide

 What is a Private Ancillary Fund?

-A Private Ancillary Fund (PAF) is a type of charitable trust that allows individuals, families, or businesses to engage in structured giving.
+A Private Ancillary Fund (PAF) is a type of private charitable trust that allows individuals, families, or businesses to engage in structured giving.
 It is established to provide grants or donations to organisations that have Deductible Gift Recipient (DGR) status, ensuring that the funds are used for charitable purposes.

 Aspect Public Ancillary Funds (PuAFs) Private Ancillary Funds (PAFs)